EL Civics for ESL Students

 • Inauguration Day is on January 20 every fourth year.

 Copyrights to the pictures and photos on this EL Civics website belong to individual photographers.
 We have purchased the rights to use them.
-Do not copy the pictures/photos on this site.
+Do not copy the pictures and photos on this site.
 Permission is granted to copy any of the worksheets for classroom use.
 Permission is granted to link to any page of this website.
-Contact Christina Niven, Web Developer, at christina@elcivics.com.
-Please send corrections, comments, greetings, and requests for new units.
+Contact Christina Niven at christina@elcivics.com.
+Please send corrections, comments, greetings, and requests for new lessons.
 Copyright © Christina Niven, 2007.